Cheribundi

-Cheribundi is a Portland, Oregon-based private manufacturer of Cheribundi brand tart cherry juice beverages and concentrates.
+Cheribundi is a Boulder, Colorado-based private manufacturer of Cheribundi brand tart cherry juice beverages and concentrates.
 Tart cherry juice is marketed to amateur and professional athletes for its natural concentrations of phyto-nutrients and antioxidants, reportedly beneficial in reducing muscle soreness and joint inflammation.

 The company was founded in 2004 by John Davey.

 History

 Cheribundi was initially founded as CherryPharm in 2004 by John Davey, a Wall Street banker who quit his job in 2006 to focus on the cherry drink startup.
 He worked with Cornell University food scientist Olga Padilla-Zakour, the director of Cornell's Food Venture Center (FVC) in Geneva, to develop an all-natural tart cherry juice.
 The resulting product was named CherryPharm, and the drink retained what are believed to be pain-prevention and muscle-damage recovery properties of sour cherries.
 The company began manufacturing its juice at the Cornell Agriculture and Food Technology Park at the FVC in Geneva.

-From 2009-13, Brian Ross served as CEO.
+From 2009 to 2013, Brian Ross served as CEO.

 In May 2012, the company closed a $4.5M round of equity funding, and was by then being reportedly carried by 3,000 grocery stores.
 Later that year, CherryPharm rebranded as Cheribundi.

 In 2013, the company hired Steve Pear as CEO.
 Pear previously worked at Odwalla, part of the Coca-Cola company.

 In 2016, the company invested more than $4 million to relocate its facilities to the former Tops Friendly Markets on New York State Routes 5 and 20, directly creating 35 new jobs as part of the "Finger Lakes Forward" initiative.

 In 2017, the company moved into its new Geneva location.

 In June 2019, the company announced Mike Hagan would be taking over as CEO.

 In January 2020, the company announced it was moving manufacturing to Shelby, Michigan.
 In February, it was announced that the company was contracting manufacturing to Shelby-based fruit processor Peterson Farms, to reduce processing costs and for easier access to Michigan's Montmorency tart cherries.
 In September, the company announced that CEO Mike Hagan had left the company, and that the CEO role was not going to be immediately filled.
 In November, the company raised $15 million in a Series B funding round led by private investment firm Emil Capital Partners.

-In April 2022, Cheribundi announced Deebo Samuel, Lindsey Horan, Tyrese Haliburton, and Michaela Onyenwere as the brand’s first-ever athlete investors.
+In April 2022, Cheribundi announced Deebo Samuel, Lindsey Horan, Tyrese Haliburton, and Michaela Onyenwere as the brand's first-ever athlete investors.